JulieMontoya/BCP_design/stream_of_consciousness.md

 these are part of database library.

 To make sideways RAM friendly version:
+BCP already leaves &5800-&7FFF free for MODE 4/5 display.
+If we can free up &3000 to &57FF, then it will be possible to run in MODE 1 on a Model B.

 If we assume code will not grow below &3000, we can use 10KB of sideways RAM for the design app and have up to 6K available for the design database!
 There will be a "shim" in main RAM with entry and exit code, so we can page BASIC out and BCP in before we call a subroutine, then page